Filing for Divorce

 With this in mind, you need the guidance and counsel of an attorney you can trust, preferably one who is experienced in handling all aspects of divorce.
 At the Law Firm of Johnson & Gaskill PLLC, you can work with Richmond divorce lawyers who have an established reputation and over 50 years of combined experience.
 Our firm offers diligent and reliable legal representation that emphasizes personalized service and takes a results-driven approach.

-Divorce in Fort Bend County
+How Do I File for Divorce in Fort Bend County?

 The state of Texas allows for both no-fault and fault-based divorce.
 No-fault divorce is based on the couple’s agreement that the marriage has irretrievably broken down.
 Fault is not assigned to either partner, which generally means there will not be an expensive, protracted, and stressful court battle.
 A no-fault divorce is a faster, more cost-effective, and a more peaceful way to end the marriage.